legoktm/jsonchecker/README.rst

 The script will exit with a status code of 1 if any duplicate keys are found, 0 if none are.

+An optional ``--values`` argument can be passed to additionally check for duplicate values within each key.
+The script will exit with a status code of 1 if there are either duplicate keys or duplicate values are found, 0 if none are.

 Released into the public domain.